Computationally efficient likelihood inference in exponential families when the maximum likelihood estimator does not exist: Mathematical details

 Let $c_A$ denote the log Laplace transform of the restriction of $\lambda$ to the set $A$, that is,

 where, as usual, the value of the integral is taken to be $+ \infty$ when the integral does not exist (a convention that will hold for the rest of this section).

 \begin{thm} Let $E$ be a finite-dimensional vector space of dimension $p$.
-For data $x \in E$ from a regular full exponential family with natural parameter space $\Theta \subseteq \Estar$ and generating measure $\lambda$, assume that all LCMs are regular exponential families.
+For data $x \in E$ from a regular full exponential family with natural parameter space $\Theta \subseteq \Estar$ and generating measure $\lambda$, assume that every distribution in the family has a cumulant generating function.
 Suppose that $\theta_{n}$ is a likelihood maximizing sequence satisfying \eqref{max-like-seq} with log densities $h_n$ converging pointwise to a generalized affine function $h$.
 Characterize $h$ as in Theorem~\ref{vec-char}.
 When $j \geq 2$, and for $i = 1,...,j-1$, define

 and assume that

 Then $\kappa_n(t)$ converges to $\kappa(t)$ pointwise for all $t$ in a neighborhood of 0. \end{thm}